 In the last decade, Rob Moose has emerged as one of the most sought after instrumentalists, arrangers and producers of his generation.
-As violinist and guitarist, Moose has toured with Antony & the Johnsons, Sufjan Stevens, My Brightest Diamond, Duncan Sheik, and Beth Orton.
+As violinist and guitarist, Moose has toured with Antony & the Johnsons, Sufjan Stevens, Ben Folds, Beth Orton and Glen Hansard.
 In 2011, he joined Bon Iver, writing arrangements and recording strings for the group’s sophomore album.
-Highlights of that experience included sold-out concerts at Radio City Music Hall, Wembley Arena and the Sydney Opera House, appearances on Saturday Night Live, Late Night with Jimmy Fallon and the Colbert Report, a Gold record, and two Grammy wins for “Best New Artist” and “Best Alternative Album.”
+Highlights of that experience include four sold-out concerts at Radio City Music Hall, an appearance on Saturday Night Live, a Gold record, and two Grammy wins for “Best New Artist” and “Best Alternative Album.”

-As violinist and violist, Moose is an active recording artist, having played on nearly 200 albums by artists ranging from Vampire Weekend to John Legend to Joshua Bell, as well as appearances on Grammy Award-winning albums by Arcade Fire and Loudon Wainwright III.
-Equally in demand as an arranger, his work has been performed or recorded by The National, tUnE-yArDs, Interpol, St. Vincent, Glen Hansard, Trey Anastasio, and Punch Brothers.
-Moose has also contributed to three Red Hot benefit albums, most recently interpreting Bach piano works as a duo with Chris Thile.
+As violinist and violist, Moose is an active recording artist, having played on over 200 albums by artists ranging from Vampire Weekend to John Legend to Joshua Bell, as well as appearances on Grammy Award-winning albums by Arcade Fire and Loudon Wainwright III.
+Equally in demand as an arranger, his work has been performed or recorded by Alabama Shakes, The National, St. Vincent, tUnE-yArDs, Interpol, Jose Gonzalez, The Decemberists, Renee Fleming, and Punch Brothers.
+Moose has also contributed to three Red Hot benefit albums, most recently interpreting Bach piano works in a duo with Chris Thile.